Mahidevran: Life with Suleiman

 In 1521, when Suleiman lost his two oldest sons, Mahmud and Murad, Mustafa became the eldest surviving son of Suleiman's princely generation.
 This gave Mahidevran an elevated position, but early in Suleiman's reign, Mahidevran encountered a new rival, Hürrem, who soon became Suleiman's favourite and later his legal wife.
 It was recorded by Bernardo Navagero that at the beginning of his reign, Suleiman used to highly cherish Mahidevran along with Hürrem but the former soon fell into disfavour latest by 1526 as per Bragadin's report.
 According to Navagero's report, as a result of the bitter rivalry a fight between the two women broke out, with Mahidevran beating and humiliating Hürrem, which enraged Suleiman.
-Mahidevran was referred as "the Circassian, naturally proud and beautiful", she demanded that every woman should submit to her authority and acknowledge her as their mistress because not only she was the mother of the oldest prince, but also had served the sultan before Hürrem.
+Mahidevran was referred to as "the Circassian, naturally proud and beautiful", she demanded that every woman should submit to her authority and acknowledge her as their mistress because not only was she the mother of the oldest prince, but had also served the sultan before Hürrem.
 Peirce concurs to the episode's authenticity but considers it embellished to at least some extent especially given the staunch decorum of the harem.
-Peirce wonders whether Mahidevran had an irascible personality or was prone to violence- all other references to her in Venetian reports were apparently exemplary but the incident doesn't seem preposterous to her as Mahidevran's self-defense to the sultan—the assault on her rank as senior concubine—is wholly plausible.
+Peirce wonders whether Mahidevran had an irascible personality or was prone to violence—all other references to her in Venetian reports were apparently exemplary but the incident doesn't seem preposterous to her as Mahidevran's self-defense to the sultan—the assault on her rank as senior concubine—is wholly plausible.